Jiawei-Shen/MI-Net/README.md

 ```
 python test_dehazy.py
 ```
+You can use the pretrained model we provided to test the images.
 Also, you have to reset the path parameters before the image test.